iWillBanU/node-banusave/README.md

 # node-banusave
-Encoder and decoder for BanUSave, the save fie format used by iWIllBanU's games.
+Encoder and decoder for BanUSave, the save fie format used by iWillBanU's games.

 ## Usage